 We offer private or semi-private lessons for students 3 years and older.
 Private lessons have the benefit of fitting available staff schedules while providing you with a lesson option that targets your specific needs and those of your children.
 Call Si View Pool or e-mail Bridget, to make your arrangements.
 Cost: $35 per ˝ hour for private lesson, $50 per ˝ hour for semi-private lesson ($25 per student).
 Should you need to cancel your private lesson(s) a 24 hour notice is required to receive a full refund (minus $10 processing fee).

 Fish School students will be taught by American Red Cross Water Safety Instructor candidates.
 The instructors will be implementing practices they have learned in the American Red Cross Water Safety Instructor class.
 Please contact Bridget Verhei with any questions at .

-We offer lessons for adult who already have comfort in the water:
+We offer lessons for adults who already have comfort in the water:

 Beginner: Air exchange, submerging whole head with air exchange; front & back glide - assisted and unassisted; introduction to rolling over; kicking on front and back - with support and and without support; jump into deep end unassisted.
 Introduction to crawl stroke arms & back stroke arms; introduction to crawl stroke w/ rolling & breathing; introduction to elementary back stroke arms; water safety - treading water, life-jackets and floating on back in deep water.